Travel icon: Mount Kilimanjaro

 Fancy summitting a whole continent?
 James Down helps you get to the top of Africa’s highest mountain.

-Rising from the dusty savannah plains of Northern Tanzania, Mount Kilimanjaro is Africa’s highest peak standing at 5,859 metres above sea level (19,341 ft).
+Rising from the dusty savannah plains of Northern Tanzania, Mount Kilimanjaro is Africa’s highest peak standing at 5,859 meters above sea level (19,341 ft).

 Intrepid travelers can attempt to conquer the highest summit of Africa on a trek that takes anything from six to eleven days, an adventure that does not require any technical climbing unlike the other highest summits in each of the other continents.